A Day to Remember (1953 film): Plot

 The darts team of a London public house go on a day trip to Boulogne-sur-Mer in France.
 On the eve of their visit to France, the members of the Hand & Flower pub darts team gather for a drink.
 The day trip has been organised by one of the team, Percy, who is a travel agent.
 For some of the team, it is their first ever trip abroad, while for others it is the first time they have returned to France since their service in World War I or World War II.
-Charley is looking forward to meeting some French mademoiselles, but Fred, the pub's married landlord, says there'll be none of that sort of thing.
+Charley is looking forward to meeting some French mademoiselles, but Fred, the pub's landlord, whose wife is within earshot, says there'll be "none of that sort of thing".
 Stan has a plan to buy watches in France and smuggle them back into Britain, avoiding customs duty.
 Jim is going through a rocky patch with his fiancée, whom he suspects considers him to be boring and staid.

-The following day, the group meet at London Victoria station and catch the boat train to Folkestone Harbour station for the ferry across the English Channel to Boulogne-sur-Mer.
+The following day, the group meet at London Victoria station and catch the boat train to Folkestone Harbour station for the ferry across the English Channel to Boulogne.
 Once they have landed in France, despite the insistence of Fred that they stick together, Jim departs to visit the area where he had been involved in heavy fighting during 1944 when British troops had arrived to liberate France.
 In the local florists, the shop owners refuse to take his money for flowers for his friend's grave.
 After taking them to the cemetery where his comrade is buried, he visits a local farm and meets Martine, with whom he spent time eight years before when she was eleven.
 Now an attractive young woman, she recognises him and invites him to have lunch with her family who also remember him.
 They immediately strike up a chemistry, which his relationship with his fiancée in England lacks.
 However, Martine is engaged to a local lawyer who is expecting to land a prestigious partnership in Paris.